Canon R vs Nikon D70

 It is notable that the Canon R offers wifi support, while the D70 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The Canon R is a recent model that features in the current product line-up of Canon.
-In contrast, the D70 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D70 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D70 was succeeded by the Nikon D70s.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the Canon R and D70 can be found, respectively, in the Canon R Manual (free pdf) or the online Nikon D70 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon R and the Nikon D70?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.